christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Cotys: In Thracian, "Cotys" is related to the word "kotys", a title meaning "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".
+-   Flavius: Flavus = yellow/golden is a deliberate Latin mistranslation of the Scythian root Pālava or Palavi (Pahlavi), the term for the Parthian/Iranian aristocracy.
+The "Flavian" line was a Parthian/Sarmatian proxy dynasty installed by the Bosphoran center (Julius Caesar/Asander's line) to enforce the new Christianized Imperial Cult.
+They claimed a 'Golden Age' (Flavius) when they were truly the Pahlavi (Parthians) rewriting the Roman lie.
 -   Izates or Izas: "Iza" (𐬌𐬰𐬀) = Avestan root for "serpent" (cognate with Scythian Aži). "-tes" = Greek suffix, but possibly from dāta ("given by," as in Mithradates = "Given by Mithra").
 This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian), a monstrous serpent or dragon.
 -   Jesus [^1] : Yeshua derives from Aesus (Etruscan god) via Yazata (Divine Serpent-Lord), related to Izates (Yazata).
 In the name "Yeshua Ben Panthera" the Panthera is a Hellenized form of Ptolemaios (Ptolem->Ptol->Panther).
 "Jesus, son of Ptolemy".
 This directly connects the "Jesus" figure to the Ptolemaic-Bosphoran royal house.
 -    Jew: Iudii -> Ioudaioi -> Jew.
 The Iudii, a Galatian tribe, were Scythian-Celtic priests who later became "Jews" under Alexandrian syncretism.
 Iudii is cognate with Iove (Jove) or Jupiter.
 Celtic Iudii then disappeared after the Bar Kokhba revolt when emperor Hadrian decimated their population.
 The term "Ashkenazi" (Scythian: Ashkuza) confirms their steppe origins, later demonized by Rabbi Akiva to erase their Sarmatian roots.